plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 <details>
 <summary><strong> Details </strong></summary>

-What is mutable and immutable objects/data types in Python?
+### What is mutable and immutable objects/data types in Python?

+**Answer:**: Mutation generally refers to 'change'.
+So when we say that an object is mutable or immutable we meant to say that the value of object can/cannot change.
+When an object is created in Python, it is assigned a _type_ and an _id_. <ins> An object/data type is mutable if with the same id, the value of the object changes after the object is created. </ins>
+**Mutable objects** in Python -- Objects that can change after creation.
+Lists, byte arrays, sets, and dictionaries.
+**Immutable objects** in Python -- Numeric data types, strings, bytes, frozen sets, and tuples.

-What is the difference between list and tuples in Python?
+### What is the difference between list and tuples in Python?

+**Answer:**:

-How is memory managed in Python?
+### How is memory managed in Python?

+**Answer:**:

-Explain shallow and deep copy in Python
+### Explain shallow and deep copy in Python

+**Answer:**:

-Why Python generates a .pyc file even when it is an interpreted language?
+### Why Python generates a .pyc file even when it is an interpreted language?

+**Answer:**:

 ### How private varibles are declared in Python?